remarcable/disrupting-ethberlin/Readme.md

 ### Why Telegram? 🤨

-As I said above, the goal of this project was to have an immediate impact.
+As we said above, the goal of this project was to have an immediate impact.
 There are a lot of interesting technologies out there, but they're no good if nobody uses them.

 Everyone in web3 has Telegram, but probably no one uses Matrix.